blockninjas/blockchain_api/README.md

     $ mix dialyzer

-Furthermore, [credo](https://github.com/rrrene/credo) is used to improve code consistency and can also be started as mix task via:
+Furthermore, [credo](https://github.com/rrrene/credo) is used to improve code consistency which can also be started as mix task via:

     $ mix credo